Bikeman868/OwinFramework.Middleware/OwinFramework.ExceptionReporter/readme.md

-﻿# OWIN Framework Exception Reporter

 This middleware adds the following behaviour:

 * Wraps the downstream OWIN pipeline in a `try/catch` block.
 * When exceptions are caught, if they are of type `HttpException` then the Http status code and message from the exception are send back to the client as a valid http response.
 * For other kinds of execptions the middleware returns either a public apology page or detailed technical information.
 The public apology page is templated and the default template allows a message to be inserted.
 For many applications you will want to change the template to match the design of the rest of your site.
 * Optionally sends email with detailed technical information about the exception that occured.

 ## Configuration